Illinois: Retailers' Occupation Tax (ROT) Update January 2020

 Sellers are subject to ROT on sales where the “ship from” location is within Illinois.

-• In-state seller: Sellers charge the combined state and local ROT at the brick and mortar location.
+- Remote seller with economic nexus only: Sellers are subject to the combined state and local ROT at the purchaser’s location.

 Does TaxJar Reports and the TaxJar API support Retailers' Occupation Tax (ROT)?